Testing iOS Applications on macOS

 xctoolto build either the workspace we find in your repo, or the project, if there is no workspace.

 See customizing your build for more information about customization options.

-By default, CircleCI will build your project with Xcode 7.0.
-You can select a newer version of Xcode by specifying the major and minor version in a circle.yml file in the root of your repository.
+By default, CircleCI will build your project with Xcode 7.0 on OSX 10.11 You can select a specific version of Xcode by specifying the major and minor version in a circle.yml file in the root of your repository.
+Full details including a list of available versions of Xcode are on the macOS build images page.
 For example, for 8.2.1, add the following:

 machine: xcode: version: 8.2